KenAvery/JavaTutorial/README.md

 JavaTutorial
 ============

-Progress of going thru the Orical Java Tutorial
+This project is being used to learn Git

-Using this project to also learn GitHub
+It is based on the Oracle Java Tutorial